 Brandi Cowan: My name is Brandi, I was born in the USA, but I have lived in the UK since I was 18.
 I have three small kids (11, 9, 5).
 I was married for over 12 years, but have been separated for the last 3…so I am sort of a single mom in practice but not legally.

 Chantelle du Toit: I’m Chantelle from South Africa.
-I’m a mom of 3, age 7, 5, and 2.
+I’m a mom of 3, ages 7, 5, and 2.
 Happily married for 12 years and my husband is very involved with the kids.
-I studied Education and English and am busy completing my masters in Psychology this year.
+I studied Education and English and am busy completing my master’s in Psychology this year.
 I don’t actually teach anymore.
 After having had my kids I started my own business focusing on early child development and training parents and teachers so that I had more flexible time to be with my kids.
-More recently, I’m helping out at my kids school as a substitute teacher when they have a problem
+More recently, I’m helping out at my kids’ school as a substitute teacher when they have a problem.

 Brandi Cowan: That sounds nice, but a bit hectic.

 Chantelle du Toit: I think it must be super tough to be a single mom.

 Brandi Cowan: Yes, particularly when it was not part of your plan.

 Chantelle du Toit: True, although I think very few people plan to be a single parent.
 I think you get thrown into it

 Chantelle du Toit: The thing that stood out to me the most about what you wrote was the harsh reality that so many kids miss out on special time and influence from their fathers.
 Obviously, there are parents that choose to be a single parent, but in a single-parent household, it is so difficult to truly have a day-to-day relationship with both parents.
 Even if mom and dad can’t make it work anymore, I think they should try to make a plan (to get along) for the family to still “work” so that both mom and dad have a good meaningful relationship with the kids.